 Who will be responsible for ensuring the hub remains online and up-to-date with security patches?

-Is the tenant prepared to be notified in the event of an offline hub, a low sensor battery, or an inoperative sensor?
+Is the tenant willing to act in the event of an offline hub, a low sensor battery, or an inoperative sensor?
 Will the tenant be responsive to this need and resolve the situation in a sufficiently timely manner?

 What happens with pied-à-terres?
 Who will manage each system when no one is home for months?

 What happens when there is tenant turnover?
 Will the system remain in place?
-Will a new product need to be supplied to the new owners?
+Will a new product be supplied to the new owners?
 How will they be trained?

-How will adding hundreds of new wireless devices on the 2.4GHz and 5GHz spectrums impact overall internet speeds for tenant and building WiFi networks throughout the property?
+How will adding hundreds of wireless devices on the 2.4GHz and 5GHz spectrums impact WiFi networks throughout the property?